WHAT IS DIABETIC RETINOPATHY?

 WHAT ARE THE SYMPTOMS OF DIABETIC RETINOPATHY?

-Diabetes is a disease characterized by a decrease in the body’s natural ability to regulate and maintain stable levels of sugar (glucose) in the blood stream.
-Individuals with diabetes are especially susceptible to retina damage due to this difficulty in stabilizing blood sugar levels.
-Diabetic retinopathy affects both Type I and Type II Diabetics.
-Chronically high blood sugar (glucose) associated with diabetes causes an accumulation of fluid in the retina and a bursting of the retina’s tiny blood vessels.
-In an attempt to restore circulation to the damaged area, new, irregular blood vessels may form, which are exceptionally susceptible to bursting.
+Diabetes is characterized by a decrease in the body’s natural ability to regulate and maintain stable levels of sugar (glucose) in the bloodstream.
+If you have diabetes, you are susceptible to retina damage.
+Diabetic retinopathy affects both Type I and Type II diabetics.
+Chronically high blood sugar causes an accumulation of fluid in the retina that bursts its tiny blood vessels.
+To restore circulation to the damaged area, your body may form new, irregular blood vessels.
+But these are especially susceptible to bursting.

 WHAT ARE THE TREATMENT OPTIONS FOR DIABETIC RETINOPATHY?